Search for gravitational-wave bursts in LIGO data at the Schenberg antenna sensitivity range: gravitational-wave bursts search

-Deviations forward than the Poisson probability regions in the iFAR values indicate a burst detection candidate.
-Also, we set an iFAR threshold of 100 years to identify a significant detection according to other searches for gravitational-wave bursts~\cite{Allsky_burst_O1, Allsky_burst_O2, O3_allsky_burst}.
+Deviations beyond the regions of Poisson probability in the iFAR values serve as indications of potential burst detection candidates.
+Also, we set an iFAR threshold of 100 years to identify a significant detection, consistent with other searches for gravitational-wave bursts \cite{Allsky_burst_O1, Allsky_burst_O2, O3_allsky_burst}.

-The most significant candidate found ($\eta_c = 10.7$) belongs to chunk 2 and has an iFAR of 0.6 years.
-It represents twice the significance value of the loudest event in the high-frequency analysis of~\cite{O3_allsky_burst}.

-None of the events reached a sufficient significance to be considered a likely gravitational-wave event, and they are all compatible with the background in three-sigma, in conformity with~\cite{O3_allsky_burst}.
+This search identified as the most significant candidate event the trigger in chunk 2 with $\eta_c$ = 10.7 and iFAR = 0.6 years.
+This event is twice as significant as the most prominent event in the high-frequency analysis conducted in reference \cite{O3_allsky_burst}.
+However, none of the identified events here were significant enough to be classified as gravitational-wave bursts.
+All the detected events match the expected background at a three-sigma level, which is consistent with previous findings also reported in \cite{O3_allsky_burst}.